 He studies medicine at Kyoto Imperial University.

 1914 - The First World War begins in August.
-The war will witness the use of chemical weapons like chlorine gas, phosgene and mustard gas for the first time on the battlefield.
+Many new and deadly technologies are introduced to the battlefield during the war.
+One of the most sinister is the use of chemical weapons like chlorine gas, phosgene and mustard gas.

 1918 - At the end of the First World War the Japanese Army sets up a unit to study techniques for biological warfare.

 1920 - Ishii completes his medical degree and joins the Army Medical Corps.
 He is assigned to the 1st Army Hospital and Army Medical College in Tokyo.

 1924 - Ishii returns to the Kyoto Imperial University for post-graduate studies.
 During this time he marries the daughter of the university's president.

 1925 - In response to the use of chemical weapons during the First World War, world powers create the Geneva Protocol banning the use of "asphyxiating, poisonous or other gases, and of bacteriological methods of warfare".
 However, the protocol does not prevent countries from researching, developing and producing these weapons.

 Japan does not ratify the protocol, and will not until May 1970.

 1927 - Ishii is awarded a PhD.
 He rejoins the army.

 Meanwhile, Japanese troops are sent to China to obstruct attempts by the Guomindang to unify the country.
 In June 1928 officers in the Kwantung (Guandong) Army, the Japanese Army unit stationed in Manchuria, begin an unauthorised campaign to precipitate a war with China.
 Both the Japanese high command and the Chinese refuse to take the bait.

 1928 - Ishii is sent to Europe as a military attaché.
 For two years he tours Europe and the United States gathering information about the biological weapons research being conducted there.